-For a student, the relevant person to contact is their Houseparent or they can speak directly to the Designated Safeguarding Person.
-The School Counsellor, Independent Listener, Head of Boarding, Head of Sixth Form, Head of Pastoral and Safeguarding, Director of Music, the Deputy Principal and Principal are others who can help.
+For a student, the relevant person to contact is their Houseparent or they can speak directly to the Designated Safeguarding Lead.
+The School Counsellor, Independent Listener, Director of Boarding, Head of Sixth Form, Director of Music, the Vice Principal and Principal are others who can help.